rust-lang/rust/text/0000-cargo-prepublish.md

   which could have the effect of masking important *behavioral* breaking changes (that still allow the crates to compile).

-- It does not provide an easy-to-understand picture of what the crates will look like after the relevant dependencies are published.
+- It does not provide an easy-to-understand picture of what the crates will likely look like after the relevant dependencies are published.
 In particular, you can't use the usual resolution algorithm to understand what's going on with version resolution.

-- It does not provide any warning when the replaced crate has actually been published to the index, which could lead to silent divergences depending on which root crate you're compiling.
+A good example of this is the "breaking change" example above where we ended up with three versions of `xml-rs` after our prepublished version.
+It's crucial that 0.9.1 was still in the lock file because we hadn't updated that dependency on 0.9.1 yet, so it wasn't ready for 0.10.0.
+With `[replace]`, however, we would only possibly be able to replace all usage of 0.9.1 with 0.10.0, not having an incremental solution.

 # Unresolved questions
 [unresolved]: #unresolved-questions